James Temple: Civil War

 The Water Gate of Tilbury fort.
 Temple was captain of the earlier, "blockhouse" fort.

 Temple, like most members of his family, was a puritan and supported Parliament against the King.
 His uncle Lord Saye and Sele was one of the King's principal opponents.
 Temple's military experience became useful when the First English Civil War broke out in August, 1642.
 He was appointed captain of a troop of horse raised by Lord Saye and Sele and commanded by Temple's cousin, John Fiennes.
 Temple was related to Oliver Cromwell via his kinsman Edward Whalley and was able to secure a commission for Whalley in his uncle's unit.
 He saw action close to the Temple family home at Stowe where both Temple and Whalley fought at the Battle of Edgehill in October 1642.

-Temple was also present at the Battle of Bramber Bridge in December 1643.
 In March 1643, he had returned to Sussex, and along with his stepbrother, John Busbridge, he was appointed by Parliament to the Sussex committee set for the sequestration (i.e. seizure and administration) of the assets of prominent Royalists.
-In December 1643, Temple was prominent in the defence of the crossing of the River Adur at Bramber Castle against a Royalist attack during Lord Hopton's attempt to obtain control of Sussex for the King.
+During the Battle of Bramber Bridge in December 1643, Temple was prominent in the defence of the crossing of the River Adur at Bramber Castle against a Royalist attack during Lord Hopton's attempt to obtain control of Sussex for the King.
 His actions were described by Dr Cheynell: "Upon the 12th of December I visited a brave soldier of my acquaintance, Captn Jas Temple, who did that day defend the fort of Bramber against a bold and daring enemy to the wonder of all the country; and I did not marvel at it, for he is a man that hath his head full of stratagems, his heart full of piety and valour, and his hand as full of success as it is of dexterity."

 As the war progressed, Temple was promoted to colonel and became governor of Tilbury Fort in Essex, a post that had previously been held by his father.
 The fort was close to Temple's childhood home at Longhouse Place and was of strategic importance because it controlled the approach to London by river.
 During the Second Civil War, there were Royalist uprisings in Kent and Essex.
 Temple's control of Tilbury Fort for Parliament enabled Lord Fairfax's troops to cross from Gravesend to Tilbury en route to Colchester for the siege of royalists in that town.